web3-authn/vrf-wasm/README.md

 # Add WASM target
 rustup target add wasm32-unknown-unknown

+# Build For web WASM:
+cargo build --target wasm32-unknown-unknown --no-default-features

-# Build for WASM
+# Build For smart contracts (if using cosmwasm):
-cargo build --target wasm32-unknown-unknown --release
+cargo build --target wasm32-unknown-unknown --release --no-default-features

 # Or use wasm-pack for JavaScript bindings
 # Install wasm-pack if not already installed